 The final whistle of Super Bowl LX signaled more than just the Seattle Seahawks' 29-13 victory.
 It marked the moment artificial intelligence officially took over America's biggest advertising stage.
-In 2026, the narrative wasn't just about football; it was a high-stakes battle for the soul of consumer technology, fought in 30-second increments.
-From cryptic platform launches to public feuds between tech titans, the broadcast proved that AI is no longer a niche tool—it's the central character in the story of modern marketing.
+In 2026, the narrative was not just about football; it was a high-stakes battle for the soul of consumer technology, fought in 30-second increments.
+From cryptic platform launches to public feuds between tech titans, the broadcast proved that AI is no longer a niche tool.
+It is the central character in the story of modern marketing.

-An unprecedented wave of AI commercials flooded the broadcast, with approximately 23 percent of all spots—roughly 15 out of 66—featuring artificial intelligence prominently.
-This represented a seismic shift from previous years, where AI was a novelty.
-Behind the scenes, the transformation was even deeper: industry experts estimated that over 50 percent of all commercials utilized generative AI in some facet of production, from initial storyboarding to final edits.
-The collective investment was staggering, with AI companies pouring an estimated $200 to $300 million into their Super Bowl campaigns, signaling that the fight for consumer trust and market dominance in the AI space had entered a costly, public new phase.
+An unprecedented wave of AI commercials flooded the broadcast, with approximately 23 percent of all spots (roughly 15 out of 66) featuring artificial intelligence prominently.
+This represented a major shift from previous years, where AI was a novelty.
+Behind the scenes, the transformation ran even deeper: industry experts estimated that over 50 percent of all commercials used generative AI in some facet of production, from initial storyboarding to final edits.
+The collective investment was staggering.
+AI companies poured an estimated $200 to $300 million into their Super Bowl campaigns, signaling that the fight for consumer trust and market dominance in AI had entered a costly, very public new phase.

 The AI Commercial Lineup: A Strategic Battle for Attention